 "The 49ers have an excellent chance to stay atop the tough NFC West, though a Lombardi Trophy will come only with more consistency from Jimmy Garoppolo," King wrote.
 "His 75.9 rating in the playoffs, while not coming out of nowhere, was more noticeable because of how coach Kyle Shanahan play-called in January after Garoppolo threw an ugly interception against the Vikings.
 In the Niners’ last six quarters before the Super Bowl, Garoppolo threw 14 passes and the Niners ran it 72 times.
 That might have happened in the Bob Griese Miami days, but man, was it noticeable in today’s football.

 "The 49ers belittled the media for making a big deal of it, and every Niner player has pit-bulled questions about Garoppolo since, but come on.
 His two picks and missed deep ball to Emmanuel Sanders in the fourth quarter only exacerbated the issue.
 The only one who can do anything about this is cool Jimmy G, and I think all the badgering will push him to be better.
 But we haven’t seen it yet.
 That’s why the Saints are 3 and Niners 4 in this totally scientific rating of the teams."

 [RELATED: Could Kittle's extension cost 49ers Ford?]

-Yes, the Saints are good, and they signed Emmanuel Sanders away from the 49ers, but that talented team has come up short in the playoffs the last few years (a couple questionable calls didn't help).
-Shanahan's crew is now battle tested, and they will be hungry to avenge the bitter Super Bowl defeat.
+Yes, the Saints are good, and they signed Emmanuel Sanders away from the 49ers, but that talented team has come up short in the playoffs the last few years (a couple of questionable calls didn't help).
+Shanahan's crew now is battle-tested, and they will be hungry to avenge the bitter Super Bowl defeat.

 The 49ers and Saints will meet again in New Orleans on Nov.
 15. That Week 10 matchup should go a long way to determining which team is the best in the NFC, and possibly even the NFL.